 When can personal data be transferred outside the European Union?

-You may transfer personal data where the organization receiving the personal data has provided adequate safeguards.
+You may transfer personal data where the organisation receiving the personal data has provided adequate safeguards.
 Individuals’ rights must be enforceable and effective legal remedies for individuals must be available following the transfer.
 Adequate safeguards may be provided for by:

 - a legally binding agreement between public authorities or bodies;

 - binding corporate rules (agreements governing transfers made between organisations within in a corporate group);

 - standard data protection clauses in the form of template transfer clauses adopted by the Commission;

 - standard data protection clauses in the form of template transfer clauses adopted by a supervisory authority and approved by the Commission;

 - compliance with an approved code of conduct approved by a supervisory authority;

 - certification under an approved certification mechanism as provided for in the GDPR;